rlugojr/sample-apps/example-elk-stack/README.md

 ![Elasticsearch Package](/example-elk-stack/readme-images/elasticsearch-package.png "Elasticsearch Package")

-To deploy the standalone application (in the sample-app directory) we will rely on the bash stager, which also allows us to specify the users and passwords that we will be using.
-Our `bash_start.sh` looks like this (you probably want to use better passwords):
+To deploy and start the standalone application (in the `elasticsearch/sample-app/` directory) we will leverage the bash stager, which also allows us to specify the users and passwords that we will be using.
+Our `elasticsearch/sample-app/bash_start.sh` looks like this (you probably want to use better passwords):

 ```bash